 Preserve Closed Temporarily – Effective April 6, 2020

 This closure comes with a heavy heart, as we believe the natural world provides solace, a place for healthy activity, and a welcome respite from the current concerns so distressing to everyone.
 We are particularly saddened for those who lack ready access to nature.
 We look forward to reopening the Cathance River Nature Preserve trails as soon as possible.
+Brunswick-Topsham Land Trust continues to work with the landowner on measures to enable re-opening.

 When the temporary closure ends, the CREA Ecology Center will return to being open to the public every Sunday from 12-2 PM.
 Our knowledgeable volunteers are available to guide you through the native Maine mammal and bird specimens that call our off-grid facility home, provide trail maps and suggested hikes on the Preserve, and answer questions.